+8.3

+Please provide your gross global Scope 2 emissions figures in metric tonnes CO2e

+17422

+8.4

-Are there are any sources (e.g. facilities, specific GHGs, activities, geographies, etc.) of Scope 1 and Scope 2 emissions which are not included in your disclosure?
+Are there are an disclosure? y sources (e.g. fa ncilities, specific GHGs, activities, geographies, e etc.) of Scope 1 and Scope 2 emissions which are not included in your

+No

+8.4a

+Please complete e the table

 Source Scope Explain why the source is excluded

+8.5

-Please estimate the level of uncertainty of the total gross global Scope 1 and Scope 2 figures that you have supplied and specify the sources of uncertainty in your data gathering, handling, and calculations
+Please estimate the level of uncertainty of the total gross global Scope 1 and 2 emissions figures that you have supplied and specify the sources of uncertainty in your data gathering, handling and calculations

-Scope 1 emissions: Uncertainty range Scope 1 emissions: Main sources of uncertainty Scope 1 emissions: Please expand on the uncertainty in your data Scope 2 emissions: Uncertainty range Scope 2 emissions: Main sources of uncertainty Scope 2 emissions: Please expand on the uncertainty in your data More than 2% but less than or equal to 5% Data Gaps Where Hasbro leases space in multi-tenant office buildings, specific use data is not always available.
+Scope 1 emissions: Uncertainty range Scope 1 emissions: Main sources of uncertainty Scope 1 emissions: Please expand on the uncertainty in your data Scope 2 emissions: Uncertainty range Scope 2 emissions: Main sources of uncertainty Scope 2 emissions: Please expand on the uncertainty in your data Less than or equal to 2% Data Gaps Where Hasbro leases space in multi-tenant office buildings, specific use data is not always available.
 Total building energy use is prorated based on percentage of Hasbro occupied space in these cases.
 More than 2% but less than or equal to 5% Data Gaps Where Hasbro leases space in multi-tenant office buildings, specific use data is not always available.
 Total building energy use is prorated based on percentage of Hasbro occupied space in these cases.